 It’s safe to say that the COVID-19 pandemic has completely changed the world in more ways than one.
 Its spread disrupted everything from our globalized economy, to supply chains, to the stock market, to the ways in which businesses employ and manage their workers.
-The pandemic forced entire countries to adopt “social distancing” guidelines, and it’s threatened to upend our institutions like education, entertainment, and sport.
+The pandemic forced entire countries to adopt “social distancing” guidelines, and it’s threatened to upend our institutions like education, entertainment, and sports.

 It’s quite clear that the world will function much differently in a post-COVID world.
 But why is this?
 Have we become smarter?
 Have we become more flexible in the ways in which we live our daily lives?
 Perhaps.